aem-design/pyaem2/README.md

 PyAEM
 -----

-PyAEM is a Python client for [Adobe Experience Manager](http://dev.day.com/docs/en/cq/current.html) API.
+PyAEM is a Python client for [Adobe Experience Manager](http://dev.day.com/docs/en/cq/current.html) (AEM) API.

 Tested with AEM 5.6.1

-NOTE: this is still a work in progress, not yet published to PyPI.

 Installation
 ------------

-TODO
+NOTE: This package is still a work in progress, not yet published to PyPI.

     pip install pyaem